parkmandpl/wp-basics/modules/customize/_posts/2000-01-03-edit-a-page.md

 # Edit a Page
 It's time to start adding content to your website!
-You'll learn how WordPress's editor works as you go.
+You'll learn how the WordPress editor works as you go.

 #### Activity
 Explore the home page editor while you follow along with the video below.